wrightaprilm/treesiftr/paper.md

 use Mesquite, one must perform local installs.
 The software must also be interacted with via a GUI, without the opportunity for learners to practice programmatic skills while learning about phylogenetic trees and data.
-Since the participants in the course were learning R, I wrote this package to allow students to practice R skills, while learning about the relationship between phylogenetic data and phylogenetic trees.
-In this setting, the exercise itself took about 45 minutes, and was embedded in a 3-hour lecture block (see below).
+Since the participants in the course were learning R, I wrote this package to allow students to practice R skills, while learning about phylogeny.
+ In this setting, the exercise
+itself took about 45 minutes, and was embedded in a 3-hour lecture block (see below).

 I also added a web-based GUI for portability, and use in undergraduate biology classrooms.